-- This program is open to ANYONE to participate in and it is FREE.
+- This program is open to ANYONE to participate in.
 This means past staff, past campers, current campers, group homes that offer support to individuals, and any of our Rumball agencies can participate.
-Acceptance into the group will be moderated by Senior Camp Staff.
-We will not let strangers in the group for safety reasons.

 - Parents use THEIR Facebook accounts to control the content posted of children under the age of 16.
 Please do not have your child create their own Facebook account for this purpose.
 If your kids have their own Instagram account, it is the parents’ responsibility to monitor what they post.

-- Daily activities will be posted for you to participate in at your home and in your community.
+- Activities will be posted for you to participate in at your home and in your community.
 Please follow social distancing rules in the community.

 Internet Safety Tips

 - Campers and staff and past attendees of Deaf Camp should only connect with each other through this Digital Deaf Camp Group.
 If private messages are sent, we have no control over those.
 Parental supervision is required.

 - Do not accept “Friend” requests from anyone you do not know in the group.
 Just because they have attended Deaf Camp in the past, does not make them your friend.

 - Anyone receiving threatening or inappropriate chat messages should immediately report it to a trusted adult — parent/guardian, camp director Derek Rumball, or main Facebook page moderator, Hillary Handy.

 - Rumball Camp of the Deaf asks for your personal information to confirm you are who you say you are.
 We will not share that with anyone in the group.
 Do not share your personal information (ie: address, email, cell number) with anyone in the group you do not know.